toodols/chia/readme.md

-My attempt at creating a rust-like statically typed language So that it can be transpiled to other shit
+My attempt at creating a rust-like statically typed language.
+Obviously rust is too large of a language for me to even recreate a fraction of, much less trait solving and borrow checking.
+This would be useful as an intermediate language for transpilation.